 - 2.5.
 Students are responsible for familiarising themselves with their departmental procedure for obtaining and submitting extensions.
-Students who do not meet coursework submission deadlines and have not agreed an extension with their department, or submitted an EMC application will be awarded a zero mark.
+Students who do not meet coursework submission deadlines (or late submission criteria) and have not agreed an extension with their department, or submitted a Personal Circumstances application, will be awarded a zero mark.
 Full details are available in Appendix 7 of the Academic Regulations. - 2.6.
 Students are responsible for familiarising themselves with what constitutes academic malpractice.
-Coursework must be correctly referenced and all work copied from other sources must be acknowledged.
-Each piece of submitted coursework must have a cover sheet attached, with the following signed declaration: - "I have submitted this course work as a piece of my own work.
+Coursework must be correctly referenced, and all work copied from other sources must be acknowledged.
+Each piece of submitted coursework must have a cover sheet attached, with the following signed declaration: - "I have submitted this coursework as a piece of my own work.
 No part of it has been copied from anywhere else without proper acknowledgment.
 The work has not been submitted for a previous award.
-I am aware of Edge Hill University's rules on plagiarism and collusion as set out in the module/course handbook" Full details of are available in Appendix 8 of the Academic Regulations. - 2.7.
-Students experiencing difficult circumstances that impact on their ability to submit coursework at the scheduled date may apply for those circumstances to be considered.
-Students should familiarise themselves with and adhere to the EMC procedures.
+I am aware of Edge Hill University's rules on plagiarism and collusion as set out in the module/course handbook".
+Full details are available in Appendix 8 of the Academic Regulations. - 2.7.
+Students experiencing difficult personal circumstances that impact on their ability to submit coursework at the scheduled date may apply for those circumstances to be considered.
+Students should familiarise themselves with and adhere to the Personal Circumstances procedures.
 Full details are available in Appendix 7 of the Academic Regulations. - 2.8.
 Students will have at least four weeks' notice of the final submission deadline or assessment date for all assessments. - 3.
 Code of conduct for candidates examinations - 3.1.
 Examinations are defined as formal timed assessments of any duration that are subject to continuous invigilation. - 3.2.
-Candidates are responsible for ensuring they have the correct time and place for their examinations.
-Failure to attend an examination through misreading the published timetable is not an accepted excuse, nor is it an exceptional mitigating circumstance. - 3.3.
+Candidates are responsible for ensuring they have the correct time and venue for their examinations.
+Failure to attend an examination through misreading the published timetable is not an accepted excuse, nor would it be considered under the Personal Circumstances process. - 3.3.
 The examination timetable is published online four weeks before the start of the main examination period on the Student Home Page.
-It is also posted on noticeboards in the Catalyst Building and the Student Administration Building.
+It is also posted on noticeboards in the Catalyst Building and the Student Administration Centre.

 - 3.4.
 Candidates whose examinations take place outside of the University's examination period will be given at least four weeks' notice of their examination dates. - 3.5.
-Candidates who are unable to attend an examination because of illness or any other exceptional circumstance must notify Academic Registry immediately.
-In these cases, candidates must follow the University's procedures for the notification of exceptional mitigating circumstances.
+Candidates who are unable to attend an examination because of illness or any other personal circumstance must notify Academic Registry immediately.
+In these cases, candidates must follow the University's procedures for the notification of personal circumstances.
 These are found in Appendix 7 of the Academic Regulations. - 3.6.
 Candidates with disabilities who require additional or modified examination arrangements, must notify their learning support officer of their requirements by the deadlines set for each examination period.
 This will allow sufficient time for the appropriate arrangements to be made.

-Note: Department level class tests are not automatically included in these arrangements.
+Note: Department level class tests or online assessments are not automatically included in these arrangements.
 It is the candidate's responsibility to inform their tutor of any requirements at least four weeks in advance.